A Grammar of Model Analysis: Grama

 and get familiar with the software.

 4.1.
-Quick Start¶
+Quick Start with py-grama

-This quick start guide will take you through installing py-grama
+This Quick Start guide will take you through installing py-grama

 toolkit with a very simple model.

 4.1.1.
-Install¶
+Install#

 Follow these instructions to install Python and the py-grama